sudara/alonetone/CONTRIBUTING.md

 ## Logging in

 After the bootstrap data is loaded, you can login using the test account.
-Username is "admin" and password is "testing123"
+Username is "owner" and password is "testing123"

 After login, click on the "Upload" button to upload your first mp3.